History of Latin America: Cold War era (1945–1992)

 From 1959 to 1992, Fidel Castro ruled as a caudillo, or strong man, dominating politics and the international stage.
 His commitment to social and economic equality brought about positive changes in Cuba, including the improvement of the position of women, eliminating prostitution, reducing homelessness, and raising the standard of living for most Cubans.
 However, Cuba lacks freedom of expression; dissenters were monitored by the Committees for the Defense of the Revolution, and travel was restricted.
 In 1980, Castro told Cubans who wanted to leave to do so, promising that the government would not stop them.
 The Mariel boatlift saw some 125,000 Cubans sail from the Cuban port of Mariel, across the straits to the U.S., where U.S. President Carter initially welcomed them.

 The Cuban Revolution had a tremendous impact not just on Cuba, but on Latin America as a whole, and the world.
 The Cuban Revolution was for many countries an inspiration and a model, but for the U.S. it was a challenge to its power and influence in Latin America.
 After leftists took power in Chile (1970) and Nicaragua (1979), Fidel Castro visited them both, extending Cuban solidarity.
 In Chile, Salvador Allende and a coalition of leftists, Unidad Popular, won an electoral victory in 1970 and lasted until the violent military coup of 11 September 1973.
-In the Nicaragua leftists held power from 1979 to 1990.
+In Nicaragua leftists held power from 1979 to 1990.
 The U.S. was concerned with the spread of communism in Latin America, and U.S. President Dwight Eisenhower responded to the threat he saw in the Dominican Republic's dictator Rafael Trujillo, who voiced a desire to seek an alliance with the Soviet Union.
 In 1961, Trujillo was murdered with weapons supplied by the CIA.
 U.S. President John F. Kennedy initiated the Alliance for Progress in 1961, to establish economic cooperation between the U.S. and Latin America and provide $20 billion for reform and counterinsurgency measures.
 The reform failed because of the simplistic theory that guided it and the lack of experienced American experts who understood Latin American customs.

 From 1966 to the late 1980s, the Soviet government upgraded Cuba's military capabilities, and Cuba was active in foreign interventions, assisting with movements in several countries in Latin America and elsewhere in the world.
 Most notable were the MPLA during the Angolan Civil War and the Derg during the Ogaden War.
 They also supported governments and rebel movements in Syria, Mozambique, Algeria, Venezuela, Bolivia, and Vietnam.